Putting it into Practice

 Write an Assertion for Each Slide

 Once you have your overall plan in place for your presentation, it is time to create individual slides that support each point.
 For each slide, write one complete sentence that clearly states your point or claim.
-Even if the assertion large in font size, it should fit in one or two lines of text.
+Even if the assertion is large in font size, it should fit in one or two lines of text.
 Perhaps most importantly, each slide should have one and only one assertion.

 Traditional Format: